Home HealthTopics Health Centers Reference Library - ADAM Search NetWellnessSearch Advanced

 Research has shown what common sense might tell you: There are a lot of reasons why so many children can be classified as obese today.

-According to the American Obesity Association, approximately 30.3% of children ages 6 through 11 are overweight, and more than 15 percent are obese.
-That's up from 11 percent in 1988-1994 and around 4 percent in 1971-1974.
-Type II diabetes, asthma, high blood pressure, sleep apnea, orthopedic complications and other physical problems can result.
+According to the 2003-2004 National Health and Nutrition Examination Survey (NHANES), approximately 17% of children ages 6 through 11 are obese.
+That’s up from 11% in 1988-1994, 6.5% in 1980, and around 4% in 1971-1974.
+Carrying extra weight can result in type II diabetes, asthma, high blood pressure, sleep apnea, orthopedic complications, and other physical problems.

 Why is this happening?
 Researchers have identified many risk factors.
 If parents are overweight or obese, children are more likely to be, too.
 Genetics and common eating habits are both likely causes.
 As with adults, a poor diet and limited amount of physical activity often add up to extra weight.

-Some researchers have pointed out changes in schools' food offerings as one reason for larger school kids.
-Students often have unlimited access to high-calorie, low-nutrition foods as a la carte items in the cafeteria line and in vending machines.
-In addition, required courses in physical education also have declined, decreasing the amount of activity and exercise students have as part of their school day.
+Some researchers have pointed out changes in schools’ food offerings as one reason for larger school kids.
+Students often have unlimited access to high-calorie, low-nutrition foods such as a la carte items in the cafeteria line and in vending machines.
+In addition, recess and required courses in physical education also have declined, decreasing the amount of activity and exercise students have as part of their school day.

 Also, some research indicates that children in families who do not eat together at the dinner table are more likely to be overweight than those who do.
 Paying attention to what children eat seems to help.